saeedghodsi93/Seizure_Prediction_EEG_Data/README.md

-# Seizure Prediction Using EEG Data
+# Epileptic Seizure Onset Prediction Using EEG Data

 In this project, I've designed and implemented a mathematical model for the prediction of seizure onset using EEG data based on the notion of Functional Brain Connectivity as measured by the Granger Causality index.